samjaninf/OFN-User-Guide---Master/model-specific-setup-instructions.md

-# Choose your guide
+# Choose your Setup Manual

-To help you navigate this user guide, we've created setup guides based on who you are and what you want to do with the Open Food Network.
-Find that guide that best suits your needs below.
+To help you navigate the user guide, we've created setup manuals based on who you are and what you want to do with the Open Food Network.
+Find that manual that best suits your needs below.

 ![](/assets/foodproducersandhubs.jpg)